CHTC/chtc-website-source/gpu-jobs.md

 ## A. General Use GPUs via the CHTC GPU Lab

-CHTC has a set of GPUs that are available for use by any CHTC user with an account on our high throughput computing (HTC) system.
-These shared use GPUs form the [CHTC GPU Lab](/gpu-lab.shtml).
+CHTC has a set of GPUs that are available for use by any CHTC user with an account on our high throughput computing (HTC) system via the [CHTC GPU Lab](/gpu-lab.shtml), which includes templates and a campus GPU community.
+GPUs form the [CHTC GPU Lab](/gpu-lab.shtml).

 Because the CHTC GPU Lab is limited in size, and because the majority of